hi-names-nat/hi-names-nat/README.md

 And have experience in

-- Unreal Engine (+ API)
-- Unity Engine (+ API)
+- Unreal / Unity Engines (& APIs)
 - C++
 - C#
 - Rust
-- JavaScript
-- Typescript
-- React
+- JavaScript & Typescript + React / React Native
-- Git & GitHub (Obviously!!)
-- Windows-based development
-- Linux-based development
-- Mac-based development
+- Windows, Linux, and Mac Deployment and Development

 I'm currently looking for work, so I'd love to hear from anyone for any reason whatsoever.
 Email me at [natalie.soltis@outlook.com](mailto:natalie.soltis@outlook.com)!
 <!---